-To avoid misapplication of funds write "2012 PTE" and your federal employer identification number on the check or money order.
+To avoid misapplication of funds write "2015 PTE" or "2015 PTW-PV", and your federal employer identification number on the check or money order.

 A check that is not paid by the financial institution on which it is drawn does not constitute payment, and a minimum penalty of \$20 is assessed in addition to other applicable penalties and interest.